 I’m living proof.
 So are other people who have done this work.

 No control or rigid plans are necessary.
 (Although you will learn how to review, refine and clarify your own eating and continue to stick with peace).

 Gather in a group online to completely shift your thinking about food, eating, body image, dependency and cravings.
-EPE is a very high-touch program. you'll have pre-recorded video lessons you follow on your own time, connected contact with the group, live lessons, live weekly Q&A calls, and active participation in a private forum.
+EPP is a very high-touch program. you'll have pre-recorded video lessons you follow on your own time, connected contact with the group, live lessons, live weekly Q&A calls, and active participation in a private forum.
 The intention is to get the job done: question your beliefs, change your eating.
-Program lasts 6 months.

 Retreat offered in Seattle and other places in the world where we sit together, eat together, and investigate our ancient thoughts about food, eating, weight, body shape, fear and unhappiness....and experience the eating peace that is our birthright.

 Individualized sessions just for you and your eating peace journey.
 Write to Grace if what appears on the calendar for scheduling does not work for you and we'll find the perfect time; firstname.lastname@example.org

 "I’m only 8 minutes into the last video for EPE and I’m bawling my eyes out in gratitude.
 I can’t even begin to describe how healing this program has been for me.
 Thank you so much for providing this experience, your wisdom, your ongoing support, and unconditional love every week, in every meeting.
 Just being able to show up in the moment however I am has been incredibly, incredibly healing.
 Thank you from the bottom of my heart." ~ EPE 2022